FRC930/scouting_app/README.md

 # BEARscouts

 Welcome to the git repository for FRC Team 930's scouting app!
 This application is written in Dart and uses the Flutter framework.
-Currently this project only supports Android and Windows, but more platforms are coming very soon!
+Currently this project only supports Android, but more platforms are coming very soon!

 *Note: iOS may be mostly supported, but has not been tested*